wolfen351/public-micropython-iot-platform/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/wolfen351/public-micropython-iot-platform/issues).
 You can also take a look at the [contributing guide](https://github.com/jessesquires/.github/blob/main/CONTRIBUTING.md).

+## Many thanks for open source libraries and code snippets used

+There are very many open source developers that have inspired this project, as well as some direct code contributions:

+* Tool for converting images to raw format for use on the screens: https://github.com/rdagger/micropython-ili9341
+*

 ## Show your support